Welcome

 Material Contribution to Harm

 If the defendant's breach can be shown to have made a 'material contribution' to the claimant's harm, this may be sufficient to establish factual causation, even if the breach was not the sole cause.
-This test often applies where the harm results from the accumulation of a harmful substance from both negligent and non-negligent sources.
+This test often applies where the harm results from cumulative noxious exposure from both tortious and non-tortious sources, or where multiple factors operate together.

 Key Term: Material Contribution to Harm